Protected intersection: Early release

-Early release uses advanced stop lines and separate cyclist traffic signals to allow cyclists a headstart on motor traffic.
+Early release uses advanced stop lines and separate cyclist traffic signals to allow cyclists a head start on motor traffic.
 This permits them to turn across oncoming traffic without needing to wait in the centre of a junction.

 Hold the turn

-A hold the turn setup holds turning traffic at a red light while the cycle lane gets a green light in tandem with straight-ahead carriageway traffic.
+A hold the turn setup holds turning traffic at a red light while the cycle lane gets a green light in tandem with straight-ahead carriageway traffic, reducing the danger of hook collisions by turning vehicles.
 While this setup works well for cyclists turning to the nearside or going straight ahead, there is no provision for turning across oncoming traffic (unless a two-stage turn is permitted).
 Furthermore, it can lead to increased delay at junctions and is not highly space efficient (it requires a dedicated nearside-turn lane for motorists).

 Full protection

-In terms of optimal spacing between the path and motorist lanes, it is generally practice to use 2–5 meters at signalised crossings and one car length >5m at unsignalised intersections.
+In terms of optimal spacing between the path and motorist lanes, it is generally practice to use 2–5 meters at signalised crossings and one car length >5 m at unsignalised intersections.
 Providing more buffer space allows vehicles, particularly those turning out of smaller roads, to queue in the waiting area.
 On the other hand, larger buffers could place the cyclist at a less optimal viewing point from the mainline, and delay the signal operation due to longer distances necessitating slightly longer bicycle signal yellow and all red clearance intervals.
 The exact optimal distance has been the subject of several studies.

-Singalised junctions
+Signalised junctions

 Signal-controlled junctions are less sustainably safe as they normally prioritised the movement of motor vehicles.
 However, if they are used, they can be designed to provide full protection for those cycling.
 Cyclists ideally have a protected cycle track on the approach to the intersection, separated by a concrete median with splay curbs if possible, and have a protected bicycle lane width of at least 2 meters if possible (one way).
 In the Netherlands, most one way cycle paths are at least 2.5 meters wide.

 Clear ground striping is key to define the cycle lane and its priority.
-Wide strips are painted aside the cycle way and 'shark teeth' (triangles with pointy end oriented toward the non priority vehicles) are used to reinforce who must yield.
+Wide strips are painted aside the cycle lane and 'shark teeth' (triangles with pointy end oriented toward the non priority vehicles) are used to reinforce who must yield.
 In addition to ground marking, the cycle lane color plays a role to remind motorists of cyclist priority.
-In the Netherlands, the cycle way red color is not painted but embedded in asphalt to increase durability and reduce costs.
+In the Netherlands, the cycle lane red color is not painted but embedded in asphalt to increase durability and reduce costs.

 The design makes a turn on red possible for cyclists.
 In many cases, the cyclist who is separated from motor traffic can turn right without even needing to come to a complete stop.

 This protected intersection design features a number of common elements that optimise safety: